u91738/cachedom/README.md

 If new parameters make the page create network requests that are not in cache - they will go to the server.

+If no payloads in config file cause js execution, will check what charsets from argument will get into page body, cookies, log or js calls like write and eval.

 For more options
 ```
 $ cachedom --help